Jayraj-R/mauka-education/README.md

 It has been stylised using [material-ui](https://material-ui.com/)

 External Dependencies used are:
 - Material-ui for stylysing and formatting.
 - aos for Scroll animations.
+- Bx-icons for icons